Alanna Warwick-Smith answers some commonly asked questions in the run up to the 2021 Cayman Islands General Election.

 How many political parties are there in Cayman?

 As of 2021, there are two political parties in the Cayman Islands.
 They are the Progressives and the Cayman Islands People’s Party.
 The leader of the Progressives is Alden McLaughlin.
-He has been Premier since 2013.
 Their associated colours are red (The Progressives) and yellow (Cayman Island’s People’s Party).

 The Cayman Democratic Party (formerly the United Democratic Party) is now defunct, and all previous members of that party are running as independents.